 - Poor function of the placenta, placental abruption, and placenta previa

-To reduce your risk of preterm labor, follow your doctor or midwife's advice.
+To reduce your risk of preterm labor, follow your provider's advice.
 Call as soon as you can if you think you are having preterm labor.
 Early treatment is the best way to prevent preterm delivery.

 Prenatal care lowers the risk of having your baby too early.
-See your doctor as soon as you think you're pregnant.
+See your provider as soon as you think you are pregnant.
 You should also:

-It is even better to start seeing your doctor or midwife if you are planning to have a baby but are not yet pregnant.
+It is even better to start seeing your provider if you are planning to have a baby but are not yet pregnant.
 Be as healthy as you can be before getting pregnant:

-- Tell you midwife or doctor if you think you have a vaginal infection.
+- Tell you provider if you think you have a vaginal infection.